Mookie has been an online writer for over seven years. He also likes good beer.

 While Busch does hover at the low end of the price spectrum, this should not be an indicator that it is a low-quality product.
-Busch, and its very popular “Light” version are of quality taste and smoothness.
-Due to its less-expensive pricing, Busch is popular on the college circuit, and defintely a step up from Milwakee’s Best or Keystone Light.
+Busch and its very popular “Light” version are of quality taste and smoothness.
+Due to its less-expensive pricing, Busch is popular on the college circuit, and definitely a step up from Milwaukee's Best or Keystone Light.

 I am not ashamed to say I enjoy Busch beer on a regular basis.
 I know there are many people out there that also say the same.

 And now, a drumroll, please!
 The number one beer no man should drink after the age of 25 is . . .
 Schlitz Malt Liquor!
 Schlitz Malt Liquor at one time in its history was one of the top-two beers in America (the other was Budweiser).
 After the company tinkered with their formula in the late 1970s in search of cheaper production, they inadvertently changed the beer’s taste and it fell out of public favor in a hurry.
 Since then Schlitz has been considered a bargain-basement beer selection.
 While it has had some resurgence in certain circles over the years, it has been nowhere close to its heyday stature.